 Congratulations!
 You have decided to join the UK’s nation of growers.
 You may have a dedicated area of the garden for a vegetable patch, a few pots on the patio or you can rent a plot at a site with your local allotment society.

-Either way we hope you find our community website helpful on your growing journey.
+We hope you find our community website helpful on your growing journey.

 If you have successfully secured the tenure of a local allotment plot be sure to pay your rent and carefully read their rules and regulations before you get started.
 You may have a secured site where you hold a key, be sure to keep it safe - You will be surprised at how many end up buried in the soil!

-Having an allotment brings great health benefits to both young and old and physically, mentally and emotionally.
+Having an allotment brings great health benefits to both young and old physically, mentally and emotionally.
 Some of the benefits may be obvious but here are some of ours:

 …This is where crop rotation plays a part – All plants take water and nutrients offered by the soil in order to thrive and produce their fruits and therefore the soil needs nurturing too so that it can provide these essentials.